Supported event tracking integrations:

-Non-user Activity: system events (enrichment process, workflow triggered...) and passive events (received email or invitation, added as a user...)
+Non-user Activity: system events (enrichment process, workflow triggered, etc.) and passive events (received email or invitation, added as a user, etc.)

 The example below shows a mapping from Segment events.
-We see that the event "Viewed MOps Confessions Home Page" that your Sales team would see in Salesforce, comes from Segment page tracking "viewed_unknown_page" where the path = '/mops-confession'.
+We see that the event called "Viewed MOps Confessions Home Page", which your Sales team would see in Salesforce, comes from Segment page tracking called "viewed_unknown_page" and the path = '/mops-confession'.
 Essentially, this means the lead visited this page https://www.madkudu.com/mops-confessions.

 This other example below shows a mapping from Salesforce Campaigns.
 When your team sees "Registered to Sponsored Event" for a lead, this means it was logged as a campaign member of any campaign with the type Sponsored Event and the member status Responded.